 I know.
 If you hate writing blurbs you’re about to break out in hives.

 Don’t worry.
 Copywriting (the type of writing used to pen blurbs, ads, and taglines) is a learnable skill that can be developed through practice.

 - Hook/tagline: not mandatory, but if present, must pique serious curiosity in a very brief time frame.
 A hook is a high-concept idea that can be summed up in 15 words or less.
 Most books don’t have them.
 Thus, you’ll often rely on a tagline (Only a demon can save the world from burning) or statement (For fans of Jim Butcher and Ilona Andrews comes a pulse-pounding new urban fantasy series) that hits the right genre notes.
 Many good blurbs don’t have taglines, but it’s worth coming up with a few anyway.

 - 80 – 90 word lead: this is the area “above the fold” on Amazon (before readers have to click “read more”) that totals under 90 words (30 on mobile).
-An effective lead makes people want to read the book by instantly communicating the flavor, tone, style, and expected reading experience.
+An effective lead makes people want to read the book by instantly communicating the genre, flavor, tone, style, and expected reading experience.

 - Body: this is where you establish the book’s core conflict.
 Focus on one thread, rather than a myriad of subplots that confuse or distract a prospective reader.

 - Cliffhanger/snapper: if the ending is truly in question, end with a simple cliffhanger, which works the same way as it does within the book.
 If the ending is not (which is the case for most books) the alternative is a “snapper” —a rhythmic, pithy line that drives home the stakes, hooks the reader’s attention, and forces them to either purchase or check out a sample.